What Does a Kitchen Renovation Cost in 2023? Toronto vs. Montreal

 Granite $72 – $300

-Stainless Steel $108 – $215
+Stainless steel $108 – $215

 Electrician

-An electrician is a must-have tradesperson for any kitchen project, no matter the size.
+An electrician is a must-have for any kitchen project, no matter the size.
 Besides the obvious elements such as lighting, you’ll also need several power outlets as well as new appliances wired and installed.
 Expect to be charged anywhere from $84 to 115 per hour.

 Plumber